PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi.md

 | 2 | VCC | +5V |
 | 3 | GND | GND |

-> ADC3 & 4 have an alternative VCC source.
+> **Note** ADC3 & 4 have an alternative VCC source
   When 'Vref' switch is on, 'VCC' pin is driven by REF5050.

 #### Unused GPIO available on top of the board